-Only moments later me, Jen and Will stood outside, looking at the alley.
+Only moments later Jen, Will, and I stood outside staring at the alley.

-“You got to be kidding me.”
-Jen said in a low voice.
+“You’ve got to be freaking kidding me,” Jen said in a gloomy voice.

-All three of us looked at it and all three of us could see that the alley had indeed shrunk by almost a third.
-I quickly took a second picture.
+All three of us looked at it and all three of us could see that the alley had shrunk by almost half its size.
+I instantly snapped a second picture.

 “Go ahead and check for yourself if you don’t believe us.
-It is definitely smaller than on my picture.”
-I said to him, finally fed up with him.
+It’s definitely smaller than in my picture,” I retorted, fed up by his act.

-I looked at him and felt myself getting angry, but kept it together.
+I looked at him and started to get angry, but kept it together.

-“Seriously, I can believe Will coming up with shit like that, but you guys too?”
-Jay asked, looking at Phil and Jen.
+“Seriously I can believe Will coming up with something like that, but you guys too?”
+Jay asked staring at Phil and Jen.

 “How do you know they aren’t right?”